 Drag a track's bottom border to set its height.
 If you want to set a track's height as the default height for new tracks, you can right-click within the track list and choose Set Default Track Properties from the shortcut menu.

-For more information, see "Setting default track properties" on page 268.
+For more information, see Setting default track properties

-Click Minimize = to minimize a track vertically.
+Click Minimize 🚼 to minimize a track vertically.

-Click Maximize in to zoom in vertically so a track fills the timeline.
+Click Maximize to zoom in vertically so a track fills the timeline.